-The Company's Code applies to all of its directors, officers, employees, consultants and contractors.
-It includes provisions covering conflicts of interest; ethical conduct; compliance with applicable government laws, rules and regulations; and accountability for adherence to the Code.
-A copy of the Code is posted on the Company's website at https://magsilver.com/corporate/governance/.
+The Company's Code of Conduct applies to all of its directors, officers, employees, consultants and contractors.
+It includes provisions covering conflicts of interest; ethical conduct; compliance with applicable government laws, rules and regulations; and accountability for adherence to the Code of Conduct.
+For more information on the Code of Conduct, see "Code of Business Conduct and Ethics" in the "Description of the Business" section above.

+The Code of Conduct is posted on the Company's website at https://magsilver.com/corporate/governance/.